webmakaka/labs.jsdev.org/website/00-index.md

 ### May be later

+- [ReactTraining] Learn React Hooks By Building A Real Application [ENG, 2020]

+- [NewLine] TinyHouse: A Fullstack React Masterclass with TypeScript and GraphQL [ENG, 2020]

 - [Filip Jerga] Next.js and Apollo - Portfolio App (w/ React, GraphQL, Node)

 - [wesbos.com] Fullstack Advanced React & GraphQL [ENG, 2020] (Will be updated in 2020 by author)